UniversalDataTool/universal-data-tool/README.md

 Just visit [universaldatatool.com](https://universaldatatool.com)!

 _Trying to run the web app locally?
-Run `npm install` then `npm run start` after cloning this repository to start the web server_
+Run `npm install` then `npm run start` after cloning this repository to start the web server.
+You can also run a server using `docker run -it -p 3000:3000 universaldatatool/universaldatatool`_

 ### Desktop Application